 Prior to European intervention, the Diné had a non-binary social structure incorporating four gender identities: women*, men*, feminine Nádleehi, and masculine Nádleehi.
 Nádleehi gender identities were determined as a person grew up and were typically not a birth assignment.
 A child in these cultures discovered how they wanted to express themselves based on their interests or “gifts” and partook in society in ways that suited them individually.
 Nádleehi tribe members were highly regarded and often held high social positions.

-Other tribes had similar concepts with genders, like the Lhamana (Zuni) and Asegi (Cherokee).
-A modern blanket term to describe these alternative genders is ‘two-spirit,’ and while it is commonly used in writing, it is not universally accepted.
-It is estimated that 155 tribes across North America embraced a multi-gendered culture.
-The expanded conceptions of gender in these societies seem to have overshadowed sexuality.
-While sexual relationships between two people of the same biological sex were common and praised alongside two-spirit identity, homosexuality was not inherent.
+Other tribes had similar identities, like the Lhamana of the Zuni tribe and the Asegi of the Cherokee.
+A modern blanket term introduced to describe these identities is “two-spirit,” and while it is commonly used, it is not universally accepted by native peoples or equivalent to a queer identity.
+It is estimated that 155 tribes across Turtle Island embraced a multi-gendered culture.
+The expanded conceptions of identity in these societies seem to have overshadowed sexuality.
+While homosexual* relationships were common, they were not inherent.

-These societies had unique gender roles and sexualities that presumably developed entirely independently of the established gender binary in the Euro-colonized world.
-Much like the crusades of the middle ages, the invaders eradicated opposing cultures and demonized their practices.
+These societies had unique gender identities and sexualities that developed independently of the established gender binary in the Euro-colonized world.
+Much like in the crusades of the Middle Ages, the European invaders eradicated "opposing" cultures and demonized their practices.

 Dine Equality is a group working to undo hundreds of years of queer erasure and uplift LGBTQ+ natives to heal the damage in their community.
 You can find more information on their website: www.equalitynavajo.org.